 2. Ensure your total compensation benefits reflect the new environment

-Beyond your employee proposition, you also need to consider adjusting your total compensation package based on new candidate expectations.
-The flexibility to work from home was once unique but is now expected by many.
-For example, remote call center roles used to be able to pay less because it was a valuable perk to work from anywhere, but now virtual work is table stakes.
-Take a fresh look at your current approach and explore new ways to attract talent and reinforce your core values.
-Unique offerings will also help you stand out from your competition.
+Adjust your total compensation package based on new candidate expectations.
+The flexibility to work from home was once unique but is now table stakes.
+Take a fresh look at your current approach to explore new ways to attract talent and reinforce your core values.
 Perks to consider include:

 3. Update job requirements or minimum qualifications

-Every aspect of how we do business has changed.
-To maintain forward momentum in your hiring funnel, you may need to be more flexible with job requirements and minimum qualifications, if the position allows.
+To maintain forward momentum in your hiring funnel, be more flexible with job requirements and minimum qualifications if the position allows.
 A few ways to do this are by:

-- Training people who are not traditionally qualified to attract a wider candidate pool.
+• Training people who aren't traditionally qualified, so you'll attract a wider candidate pool.

-Example: A large consumer brand company eliminated their drug screen panel and reduced their background check to only include employment and criminal history over the last two years.
+Example: A large consumer brand company eliminated its drug screen panel and reduced its background check to only include employment and criminal history over the last two years.
 Because of these changes, they were able to cast a wider net and find additional candidates to fill vacancies.

 4. Carefully craft your job listing

 Job seekers only read about 17 seconds into a job description before deciding whether to apply.
 So, step back and think about how your job listing is written – language, formatting, and complete application process.
-To land the talent you desire, ensure you are communicating the role and your organization effectively.
+To land the talent you need, ensure you’re communicating the role and organization effectively.
 Here are some nuanced things to consider:

-In addition to a candidate-friendly job posting, it is equally important to have a quick and easy application process.
-Consider whether you really need a resume – you can often get a good sense of someone’s skills and history from LinkedIn or for some roles, like hourly, resumes may not be necessary.
+In addition to a candidate-friendly job posting, it's equally important to have a quick and easy application process.
+Do you really need a resume?
+You can often get a good sense of someone’s skills and history from LinkedIn or for some roles, like hourly, resumes may not be necessary.

 5. Only advertise readily available positions

-Familiar concepts such as talent pipelining will not necessarily work in today’s market.
-When you cast a wide net to expand your talent pool, you may leave your organization open to criticism by candidates who think they are applying for a specific position.
-By allowing people to apply & interview for high-demand roles that are not readily available, you are wasting the candidate’s time.
-It is unlikely they will respond to your company postings in the future or worse, not recommend your organization to others.
+Familiar concepts such as talent pipelining don’t work in today’s market.
+When you cast a wide net to expand your talent pool, your organization is open to criticism from candidates who think they’re applying for a specific position.
+By allowing people to apply and interview for high-demand roles that aren’t available, you’re wasting the candidate’s time.
+It’s unlikely they’ll respond to your company postings in the future or worse, not recommend your organization to others.

-Ideally, candidates applying for advanced manufacturing roles should start within two weeks of receipt of their job offer to reduce the likelihood of candidate loss.
+Timelines from job offer to start date differ based on roles and industries.
+For example, candidates applying for advanced manufacturing roles should start within two weeks of their job offer to reduce the likelihood of candidate loss.
 If you have advance notice on a vacancy, you can still pipeline by identifying candidates to target and work on your recruitment marketing plans.
 But the outreach itself needs to be closer to the actual need.

 6. Prioritize candidate engagement

-Make candidate engagement a priority across your talent acquisition team to incorporate it into your workflow.
-To ensure candidates get what they need when they need it, become more accurate in how and when you are engaging candidates.
-Think about the methods they use to communicate with others, like texting or social media, and adopt those.
-To increase the likelihood of engagement, consider asking candidates their preferred communication method.
+Making candidate engagement a priority across your talent acquisition team will incorporate it into your workflow.
+To ensure candidates get what they need when they need it, become more accurate in how and when you’re engaging candidates.
+Think about the communication methods they use, like texting or social media, and adopt those.
+Increase the likelihood of engagement by asking candidates their preferred communication method.
 Automation and technology can also help personalize the experience by sending relevant messages throughout the recruitment process.

 Ninety percent of text messages are opened and read within three minutes, so stop relying on emails that leave you hoping candidates will read them.